The-NextGen-Project/jet/CODE_OF_CONDUCT.md

-# Jet Code of Conduct (Adapted Directly from Contributor Covenant Code of Conduct)
+# Jet ✈️ Code of Conduct

 ## Our Pledge